Code-Institute-Submissions/find-a-match/README.md

 #### Features Left to Implement

-- Improvements on game play.
+- Improvements on the game play.
-- Additional difficulty level.
+- Additional difficulty levels.
 - Different themes for kids.
 - Change level button on end game screen.
-- Record Screen for store best records of game.
+- Record Screen for store best records of the game.

 ## Tehnologies used